 Pauly et al. (1992) devised Equation 3 by assuming C=1 and replacing 2π in Equation 2 with 2π1-NGT (i.e., restricting the seasonal oscillation to the growth period and noting that K' only operates during the growth period).
 Their modification may be described geometrically (though not algorithmically) in two steps.
 First, Equation 2 with (fixed) C=1 is fit to the observed lengths and ages that have had the cumulative NGT subtracted (i.e., using t').
 This growth trajectory is then separated at each WP and horizontal segments that are NGT units long are inserted at these points.
 This forms a growth trajectory that smoothly transitions into and out of the no-growth periods (Figure 2).

-Pauly et al. (1992) provided a "diskette" that contained a computer program to estimate the parameters of Equation 3.
-The diskette is difficult (at best) to obtain and the source code is no longer available (D. Pauly, pers. comm.).
+Pauly et al. (1992) provided a then ubiquitous but now obsolete 3 ½’ ‘diskette’ with a computer program to estimate the parameters of Equation 3; however, the last specimen has been lost and the source code is no longer available (D. Pauly, pers. comm.).
 Pauly et al. (1992) did describe the operations performed by their program, but there is no description of how t' was operationalized.
 This is an important step in using Equation 3 because t' is a function of t, but it is also a function of NGT and ts, which are parameters to be estimated during the model-fitting process.
 Thus, the values for t' change with each iteration of the non-linear model-fitting algorithm.

 Therefore, the objectives of this note are to (i) operationalize the calculation of t', (ii) provide an (open-source) algorithm for the calculation of t' and Equation 3 for use in model fitting, and (iii) demonstrate the use of this algorithm.